asc-csa/AlouetteApp/readme.md

 ![ionogramme](ionogram.png)

 This project is an application that allows users to filter through ionograms on multiple parameters and download either the selected ionograms’ extracted features as a CSV or the ionogram images  themselves.
 The application also allows users to visualize a summary of the data from their selected ionograms on both a map and a line chart, forgoing the need for downloading the data for simple insights.

+The live version of this micro application is available at https://donnees-data.asc-csa.gc.ca/alouette.

 ![app interface](appinterface_fr.png)